 Many States attempt to work around the cost of scale calibration by relying on a variety of auto-calibration techniques provided by WIM equipment vendors.
-Auto-calibration is the practice where software calculates and applies an adjustment parameter based on presumed traffic characteristics.
-Some of these techniques adjust scale calibration factors to known sensitivities in axle sensors for changing environmental conditions, "known" truck conditions, and equipment limitations.
+Auto-calibration is the practice by which software calculates and applies an adjustment to the scale calibration factor.
+It is based on a comparison of the average of a number of measurements of some specific variable against its expected value.
+Some of these techniques adjust scale-calibration factors to known sensitivities in axle sensors for changing environmental conditions, "known" truck conditions, and equipment limitations.
 Common techniques embedded in WIM software include:

-- Using the average front axle weight of Federal Highway Administration (FHWA) Class 9 trucks. - Using the average weight of specific types of vehicles (often loaded five-axle tractor semitrailers).
+• Using the average front-axle weight of Federal Highway Administration (FHWA) Class 9 trucks.
+Using the average weight of specific types of vehicles (often loaded five-axle tractor semi-trailers).